softwaresaved/visualisation/README.md

 Visualising [The Software Sustainability Institute](http://www.software.ac.uk) data.

 ---

 ## Copyright and licence

-* Copyright 2016-2016, The University of Edinburgh except where identified below.
+* Copyright 2015-2016, The University of Edinburgh except where noted in Third-party code below.
 * Licence: [GPL 2](./LICENSE]).

 ---